mitchelljustin/pragmatic-lightning/index.md

 layout: home
 ---

-# Table of Contents

-1. The generated Toc will be an ordered list
-{:toc}

 # Introduction

 {{site.title}} is a guide for building an app that accepts Bitcoin payments on the Lightning Network.